parkerarob/cursor-eaglepass/docs/TESTING_GAPS.md

 ## References
 - See REMEDIATION_LOG.md for daily progress
 - See review/CODEBASE_REVIEW_2024-12-19.md for full technical audit

+## As of [today's date]

+### ParentAccessService (src/lib/parentAccessService.ts)
+- Status: COVERED
+- All major methods have robust, passing tests:
+  - submitAccessRequest
+  - getStudentRecordsForParent
+  - submitRecordCorrectionRequest
+  - verifyParentStudentRelationship
+  - getParentAccessRequests
+  - getPendingAccessRequests
+  - approveAccessRequest
+- FERPA, security, and error/edge cases are all tested.

+[Continue with other modules...]